Back to school after the summer holidays, is the most expensive time of the school year.

-Add to this a large range of stationery required, from multiple pens in various colours to scientific calculators.
-The main point is, going back to school after summer, soon becomes extremely costly.
-I seriously do wonder how some families manage
+Add to this a large range of stationery required, from multiple pens in various colors to scientific calculators.

 So how can we save on some of these back to school costs and going forward, general savings during the school year?

 Below I’ve put together as many back to school saving tips and ideas as possible to help you get the most for your money.

 - School Uniform & Sports Kits Money Saving Tips